 Introduction

 Students around the world have increased access to and consumption of online information both in and out of school.
 While online reading provides new opportunities that offline reading does not, it also presents challenges for readers, including the potential for distractions (Goldstein et al., 2014).
-This is an important point, because it is believed that students working on a school assignment or research project will finish sooner if they focus on finding critical information and are not distracted (Mullis et al., 2017).
+This is an important point, because it is believed that students working on school assignments or research projects can be more efficient by avoiding distractions and focusing on finding critical information (Mullis et al., 2017).

 Given the increased prevalence and importance of online reading, the international assessment ePIRLS was first administered in 2016 to measure how well fourth-grade students read, interpret, and critique information online.
-As a digitally based assessment, ePIRLS collects data on the test-taking process, which can be used to provide insight into the relationship between students’ performance and their testing behavior.
-However, research is limited on this relationship using data from international large-scale assessments in general, or from ePIRLS in specific.
+As a digitally based assessment, ePIRLS collects data on the test-taking process, which can provide insights into the relationship between students’ performance and their testing behavior.
+However, little process data research has been conducted on ePIRLS or on other international large-scale assessments for that matter.
 This study aims to contribute to the literature by exploring the process data in ePIRLS to understand how students read and behave when presented with the distraction of online advertisements.

 Data and Methods

 This study analyzes data from 16 education systems whose fourth-grade students participated in ePIRLS 2016, an innovative assessment of online reading.
 The ePIRLS assessment consists of five modules of science and social studies topics (“Mars,” “Rainforests,” “Dr. Elizabeth Blackwell,” “Zebra and Wildebeest Migration,” and “The Legend of Troy”), with each module lasting up to 40 minutes.
 Each student was randomly assigned to complete two of the modules.
-Each module contained advertisements that resemble those in real-life web-browsing experiences.
+Each module contained advertisements resembling those in real-life web-browsing experiences.

-ePIRLS records information on how many times students click on the advertisements in each module; this information was used for the cross-tabulation and significance tests conducted in this study.
+ePIRLS recorded information on how many times students click on the advertisements in each module; this information was used for the cross-tabulation and significance tests conducted in this study.
 All analyses account for the complex survey design of ePIRLS and use all five plausible values of online reading achievement.

 Results Synopsis